 “Without the sun’s steady infusion of fresh, external energy, life as we know it would quickly end.
 An external source is required because although energy cannot be destroyed, it constantly degrades into weaker, less useful forms, in accordance with the second law of thermodynamics.”

 — Laurence C. Smith, The Continuity Equations.
 6

 Complexity increases when information and organization are added to a set of building blocks.
 For example, the human body is composed of water, carbon, iron, calcium, and other elements.
 At a chemical supply-store they are together worth only about $4.50, according to the Mayo Clinic.
 But in the human body, incredible information and complexity has been woven in among those elements.
-(See our Essays Principles & Processes of Complexity, and How G>O>D> Works: Patterns of Information).
+(See our Essays, Complexity and Continuing Creation, and Patterns of Information – How Creating Works).

 As we described above, the early cooling of the universe caused space-time and then four fundamental forces to “separate out,” “freeze out,” “precipitate out,” or “crystalize out” of the Initial Singularity.
 The four fundamental forces are also called the “four fundamental interactions,” and their separation is also called “symmetry breaking.”
 (Scientists have used all of these descriptions.
 The English language often does not fully describe scientific events, but they do the best they can.)

 Combination and Interconnection are part of modern Complexity Science (or, Complexity Theory).